Triangle Sons & Daughters of Italy – Lodge 2817 – 2025 Scholarship Application

 Students are eligible to compete for the scholarship if they meet the following eligibility criteria:

-Must be a direct descendant of a TSDOI #2817 member (as of 12/31/23) of Italian lineage in good standing, regardless of residence.
-Applicant will be actively enrolled in post‑secondary education in the fall of 2024.
+Must be a direct descendant of a TSDOI #2817 member (as of 12/31/24) of Italian lineage in good standing, regardless of residence.
+Applicant will be actively enrolled as a full-time student in post‑secondary education at a college or technical school in the fall of 2025.
 All scholarship decisions will be at the sole discretion of the Scholarship Committee.

 Applications will be screened by the TSDOI #2817 Scholarship Committee and will be based on: